flybits/Spec-Xcframework/README.md

 # Spec-XCFramework

-This is repository will hold all available releases from Flybits iOS SDKs compatible with Xcode 12.3.0 version.
+This is repository will hold all available releases from Flybits iOS SDKs compatible with all Xcode 11.4.0 and above versions.

 To use this repository on your podfile please use: